 As for equipment, you can leave yours at home and hire skis or snowboards when you get to town.
 Most ski rental shops will deliver your gear to your accommodation, or you can just rent at the ski field and pick up when you arrive and drop off when you’re done for the day.
-If you left your goggles or gloves in the garage at home, don’t despair – the town is also full of big-name sports equipment stores for those last-minute purchases.
+If you've left your goggles or gloves in the garage at home, don’t despair – the town is also full of big-name sports equipment stores for those last-minute purchases.

 Now, back to the slopes.
-Coronet Peak is closest to Queenstown so you can do First Tracks on its spectacular roller coaster terrain from 8am-9am and be back downtown by mid-morning.
-Then you can spend the afternoon exploring the wineries or tackling some more adventure activities.
+Coronet Peak is closest to Queenstown, just 20 minutes drive.
+Their morning First Tracks sessions give early access from 8am-9am meaning you can easily be back downtown by mid-morning.
+Then you can spend the afternoon exploring the wineries or tackling more adventure activities.
 Coronet Peak is also open for night skiing on Wednesdays and Fridays and select Saturday nights during the July school holidays, giving you plenty of options to ensure you make the most of both ski-time and town-time.